CURRENT GRAD STUDENTS

 Mary’s ResearchGate Profile and ORCID

+Mary completed her dissertation in 2021 in the Patricelli Lab through the Graduate Group in Ecology.
 Mary’s research interests lie at the intersection of animal behavior and ecology, especially where human-induced changes to the environment have altered how organisms interact with their habitat and each other.
 Her dissertation research addresses how birds and bats around high-elevation lakes in the Sierra Nevada mountains use insects as a food resource during the summer breeding season, and how the introduction of non-native trout to those lakes may have altered the dynamics of that food resource.
 To do so, she is using both long-term audio recordings and traditional observations to address differences in bird and bat activity at lakes with and without trout.
 A large part of her work is investigating the utility of acoustic recordings in ecological research and management.
 Mary’s research was funded in part by an NSF Graduate Research Fellowship.
 Prior to joining the Graduate Group in Ecology at UC Davis, Mary received her Bachelor’s degree in Biology and English at St. Mary’s College of Maryland in 2009.
 She has worked as a seasonal field biologist on a variety of wildlife management and monitoring projects in Yosemite, Sequoia, and Kings Canyon National Parks, and for Point Blue Conservation Science, and continues to work in collaboration with the National Park Service.
 Mary is also interested in the power of natural history, science writing, and outreach to connect the wider community to science.
 She is a co-founder and curriculum writer for the UC-Davis chapter of GOALS (Girls’ Outdoor Adventure in Leadership and Science).
+Mary is now an Avian Acoustic Biologist with the Institute for Bird Populations (IBP).

 Mary’s Publications: